brlouk/AngularJS-1.x-step-by-step/README.md

 IPFactory.$inject=['$http','apiConfig'];
 ```
-* Create a controller File to use factory
+* Define a controller as example to use factory
 ```javascript
 angular.module('myapp').controller('IPController2', IPController2);